MicrosoftDocs/quantum-docs-pr/articles/q-manual/index.md

 that runs on the adjunct processor.
 When the subroutine completes, the host program gets access to the subroutine's results.

-Q# (Q-sharp) is a domain-specific programming language used for expressing quantum algorithms.
-It is to be used for writing subroutines that execute on an adjunct quantum processor, under the control of a classical host program and computer.
-Until quantum processors are widely available, Q# subroutines execute on a simulator.

 Q# provides a small set of primitive types, along with two ways (arrays and tuples) for creating new, structured types.